 The GDPR (General Data Protection Regulation) outlines six conditions under which organisations can process personal data.

-Contractual requirements, legal obligations, vital interests and tasks carried out in the public interest are all relatively self-explanatory, leaving consent and legitimate interest that need to be unpacked in more detail.
+That leaves consent and legitimate interest that need to be unpacked in more detail.

 We’ve covered consent before, so our focus here will be on legitimate interest.
 We describe how it works, provide examples of where it applies and explain how you can demonstrate it.

 What is a legitimate interest?

 Legitimate interest is the most flexible of the GDPR’s lawful bases for processing personal data.
 Theoretically, it applies whenever an organisation uses personal data in a way that the data subject would expect.